If you made any changes in Pure these will be visible here soon.

 Biography

-Andreas has a particular interest in the competition laws of emerging and developing economies.
-He is a Non Governmental Advisor to the International Competition Network's (ICN) Advocacy Working Group and a member of the United Nations Conference on Trade and Development (UNCTAD) Research Partnership Platform.
-He is an individual partner of the Asian Competition Law and Economics Centre (ACLEC) in Hong Kong and an author for the e-Competitions Bulletin of the Institute of Competition Law.
-He also regularly comments on competition cases in the UK national press, having been quoted in the Financial Times, The Times, The Guardian, Daily Telegraph and Daily Mail, among others.
+Andreas has held visiting positions at the University of Melbourne and Hong Kong University (among others).
+He is a Non Governmental Advisor to the International Competition Network (ICN) and a member of the United Nations Conference on Trade and Development (UNCTAD) Research Partnership Platform.
+He was previously an individual partner of the Asian Competition Law and Economics Centre (ACLEC) in Hong Kong and an author for the e-Competitions Bulletin of the Institute of Competition Law.

 Languages spoken: English and Greek